-MIT delta v 2017 began on Monday June 12 and ran to the beginning of classes in September.
+MIT delta v 2018 is scheduled to begin on Tuesday June 12 and will run until the beginning of classes in September.

-The program concluded the first week of school with Demo Day at MIT on Saturday, September 9 with additional by-invitation-only Demo Days in New York City on September 14 and San Francisco / Silicon Valley on September 25.
+The program concludes the first week of school with Demo Day at MIT on Saturday, September 8 followed by additional by-invitation-only Demo Days in New York City and San Francisco later in the month of September.

 - Teams must contain at least two members and no more than five members.

 All team members should be founders or founder-level (so don’t list any interns or others who are not committed to becoming full-time entrepreneurs through this project).